 Does Progressive RV Insurance Cover DIY Camper Van Conversions?

 There are insurance companies out there that do insure DIY camper van conversions, however.
-Progressive may be able to recommend another insurance company depending on your specific situation.
 We also recommend doing some research in the Sprinter Source Forum and other Sprinter and camper van-related Facebook groups for tips on insuring DIY conversions.

 Why Is RV Insurance For Campervans Important?